Paulo Alexandre

-Paulo Alexandre, born in Vouzela, Portugal on February 16, 1931, is a Portuguese singer.
+Paulo Alexandre (16 February 1931 – 17 November 2024) was a Portuguese singer.

-He started his artistic career in 1954 on National Radio.
-Together with António Sala they start Rossil records, Verde Vinho gained two gold discs in 1978 and 1979, before also being a big hit in Brazil also going gold.
+Alexandre started his artistic career in 1954 on National Radio.
+Together with António Sala they started Rossil records, Verde Vinho gained two gold discs in 1978 and 1979, before also being a big hit in Brazil also going gold.

-In 2010, Paulo published the book "Duas Vidas numa Só", subtitle "Entre Cifrões e Canções", which includes accounts of his artistic career and also his successful career as a banker.
-The compact Records releases a CD with some of the most successful songs of the artist.
+In 2010, Paulo published the book "Duas Vidas numa Só", subtitled "Entre Cifrões e Canções", which includes accounts of his artistic career and also his successful career as a banker.
+The Compact Records released a CD with some of the most successful songs of the artist.

+Alexandre died on 17 November 2024, at the age of 93.